Everything you need to know about visiting Dubai in February

 Note that some water parks do their annual maintenance in the coolest winter months; some rides and attractions may be closed, so check before booking tickets to avoid any disappointment:

-If you find yourself with a rainy day, try the entirely indoor theme park IMG Worlds of Adventure, or partially indoors Motiongate Dubai.
-There’s a bumper list of indoor ideas here to keep you busy too if you do hit one of those rare wet experiences on your trip to Dubai!
+If a little rain is forecast, try the entirely indoor theme park IMG Worlds of Adventure, or partially indoor Motiongate Dubai.
+There’s a bumper list of indoor ideas here to keep you busy if you do hit one of those rare wet days on your trip to Dubai!

 Check out the best things to do every month in Dubai here